 6.1.29 The Parish Council is concerned that in some areas the provision of signage and street furniture is overly dominant in the street scene.
+In Stretton the areas around Princess Way and Derby Road are particularly problematic, with signage cluttering the streetscape.
 This causes "visual clutter" and poor siting of bollards, public waste bins and seating etc can cause a hazard to pedestrians and those with mobility problems or poor eyesight.
 New proposals for signage and street furniture should demonstrate a clear need and give careful consideration to design and siting to avoid clutter.